Feeding Frenzy (video game)

-Feeding Frenzy is a single-player mode and arcade-style aquatic video game written by Sprout Games, and published by PopCap Games.
+Feeding Frenzy is a single-player mode and arcade-style aquatic video game written by Sprout Games, and published by PopCap Games and GameHouse.
 With an initial debut on February 11, 2004, it saw a re-release on the Xbox Live Arcade service, with versions for both the original Xbox and the Xbox 360.
 The Xbox 360 version, released on March 15, 2006, was the 17th most popular Xbox Live Arcade title for 2006.

-In February 2006, the sequel to this game, Feeding Frenzy 2 was released.
+In March 2006, the sequel to this game, Feeding Frenzy 2 was released.

-In 2016 Feeding Frenzy was made available for Xbox One backwards compatibility and is free to members on EA Access.
+In 2016, Feeding Frenzy was made available for Xbox One backwards compatibility and is free to members on EA Access.

 Gameplay

 In Feeding Frenzy, players control a hungry marine predator intent on munching as many other fish as possible.
-During the course of the game's 40 levels, they switch off between 5 marine animals.
-The last level is where they attempt to dethrone a large shark, the "Shark King", using Orville the Orca.
+During the course of the game's 40 levels, they switch off between 5 marine animals, with the last eight levels having them play as Orville the Orca, and the last level being a 'boss battle' against the "Shark King", a great white shark.
 The player takes on the role of different aquatic species each trying to move up the food chain.
 As smaller fish are eaten, the player's own fish grows in size and becomes capable of eating somewhat larger fish.
 By the end of each level, the fish is sufficiently large enough that it can eat almost anything on-screen.
 Players must be vigilant for hazards which include depth charges, larger predators, naval mines, irradiated fish, and jellyfish.

 If the player eats a sufficiently large number of fish in a short period of time, a score-enhancing Feeding Frenzy is initiated.
 If the player continues to rapidly consume other fish, a further Double Frenzy can be achieved.
-These both end when a short period of time without further rapid consumption elapses.
+The Frenzy bonus depletes rapidly when there is no further rapid consumption.

 The full game includes both a normal mode and a "time attack" mode.